 “There is no way to happiness — happiness is the way.” — Thich Nhat Hanh

-To sustain love in a relationship, be sure the love you want to sustain is what you want sustained… a loving relationship of wholesome love, fearless love, unrestricted love and unrestrained love.
-In reality, your relationship may not be everything you want it to be all the time and that’s perfectly fine.
+Before a person begins to focus on how to sustain love in a relationship, they should be sure that the love is one worth sustaining: a wholesome love, a fearless love, a supportive healthy love, an unrestricted and unrestrained love.
+Your relationship may not be everything you want it to be all the time, and that’s perfectly fine, but ask yourself if the love is worth sustaining.
+If it is, then be prepared to put in the effort.